Review: My Father Davidoff Belicoso

-The My Father Davidoff Belicoso will be manufactured regularly, but in limited quantities (kinda like the Liga Privada Dirty Rat)…They cost only $7 each (which is a stunning price for a Davidoff cigar, and a somewhat limited Davidoff cigar only sold in New York at that), and come unbanded in cabinets of 50 for $350
+The My Father Davidoff Belicoso will be manufactured regularly, but in limited quantities.
+It costs only $7 per cigar, which is a stunning price given its a limited edition cigar sold in a Davidoff store in New York, and comes unbanded in cabinets of 50 for $350.

 My Father Davidoff Belicoso 1.png